 In the 1970s, a notable movement in America was known as the “Philadelphia Soul Sound.”
 Gene McFadden and John Whitehead worked at a popular record company on behalf of other artists but had visions of breaking out with their own original material.
 When they finally got that chance, they were inspired to write ‘Ain’t No Stoppin’ Us Now.’
 The song plays during a party scene in the film.

 Related: This song is one of the best songs about victory.

 Sister Christian – Night Ranger

 Eddie Adams sees success early in the 1970s adult film industry.
 But as the money rolls in, the hard-living ways of the industry begin to take over his life.
-As Night Ranger’s ‘Sister Christian’ is featured in Boogie Nights, he’s with his friends at a house participating in a drug deal with a pretty good payday.
+As Night Ranger’s ‘Sister Christian’ is played he’s with his friends at a house participating in a drug deal with a pretty good payday.

 Related: Listen to more songs about sisters.

 It has long been speculated what ELO’s ‘Livin’ Thing’ is really about.
 From politics to religion, the theme of love lost is ever-present at the heart of the tune.
 Band leader Jeff Lynne accidentally let it slip one time in an interview that he wrote it after a nasty bout with food poisoning.
 The song plays as the end credits roll.

 Related: You can also find this song on the Cruella soundtrack.